 The greatest disconnect with mobile optimization lies in email marketing.
 “Despite mobile email’s growth, 58% of email marketers (are) not designing for it”, according to MarketingLand.com.
 The same article does say that this percentage will decrease as we move more into 2013.
 And rightly so as more mobile devices are now sold than desktop computers.

-The important take-away is that it is not too late for small businesses to start budgeting, planning, and implementing their email marketing campaigns to tailor to their mobile audience.
+But it’s not too late for small businesses to start budgeting, planning, and implementing email marketing campaigns tailored to their mobile audience.

 Here are 5 principles for designing mobile email templates:

 - The email template should be designed for mobile viewing; preferably using a responsive layout.
 Text and images are to be appropriately sized so that your viewers do not have to scale their page view.

 - With the lack of real estate in mobile devices, be clear and to the point with your message.
 Micro content creation is not only important for social networks like Twitter and Facebook.
 It is also significant in email marketing.